 Near the lighthouse are remains of the Temple di Apollo Aleo.

 Then follow lots of other small seaside town with beaches limited by the road, but it is worth turning into the interior to visit Crucoli where fabrics with oriental design and straw bread baskets are produced.
-The fabrics are well made and can also be found at Cariati, ashort distance awa
+The fabrics are well made and can also be found at Cariati, ashort distance away.

 Another detour which holds surprises for the visitor leads to Pietrapaola, a medieval hamlet on the hill.